Complete families of smooth space curves and strong semistability: Embedding abstract families

-\begin{proof} Let us suppose for contradiction that the proposition does not hold and that there exists a counter-example.
-Note that at any point in the proof, it will be possible to replace $B$ by a finite cover by a smooth curve $B'$.
-Indeed, the formation of $\mathcal{E}$ commutes with this base-change (see Lemma \ref{lemE}).
+\begin{proof} We argue by contradiction and suppose that the conclusion does not hold.
+The idea of the proof is to use the hypothesis that $\mathcal{O}_B^{\oplus 4}\subset\mathcal{E}$ is not the first step of the Harder-Narasimhan filtration of $\mathcal{E}$ to produce an embedding of $\mathcal{C}$ in a four-dimensional projective bundle over $B$, and to derive a contradiction by studying geometrically this embedding.
+At any point of the proof, we may replace $B$ by a finite cover by a smooth curve $B'$ because the formation of $\mathcal{E}$ commutes with this base-change by Lemma \ref{lemE}.